 Part of the reason why so many experts advocate waiting to start your benefits has to do with our increased longevity.
 The average life expectancy at birth is 78; it was 63 when Social Security started.
 The average life expectancy (78) is the break-even point – if you live to the average age it doesn’t matter whether you started collecting your benefits early or late – the amount you get will work out to be the same.
 However, if you live longer, waiting to collect your benefit will net you more money.
 The chances are that you will live longer too, because by the time you reach 65 your life expectancy is 82 if you are a man and 85 if you are a woman.
 People who are married live even longer.
 And even if you start to collect before full retirement age and you die before your average life expectancy, you still might not have gotten ahead of Uncle Sam.
 That’s because if your spouse lives a long life he or she will get reduced benefits based on your early distribution decision.

-Deciding when you and your spouse start taking benefits is one of the most complicated questions.
+Note: After April 2016 some of the spousal strategies mentioned here changed. any of the Deciding when you and your spouse start taking benefits is one of the most complicated questions.
 That depends in part on whether either or both of you were high earners.
 In general, high earners should wait.
 In a situation where the husband was a relatively low earner, he might want to start taking benefits early and specify that the high earning spouse delay benefits.
 That way the higher benefits accruing to the higher earning spouse are preserved, but the couple can start getting some social security income in the door to help with living expenses.
 The lower earning spouse will get a step-up to 50% of their spousal benefit when the higher earning starts to collect at full retirement age, although it will be reduced somewhat because of the decision to start taking benefits early.
-The Schwab article in the “Further References” section below discusses the “62/70″ rule.

 Working = Delay